-A common problem in physics is to obtain statistical descriptions for quantities whose master dynamical equations are known.
-One approach is to accumulate statistics from numerical solutions of the master equations.
+A common problem in fluid dynamics, and indeed nonlinear physics in general, is to obtain statistical descriptions for quantities whose master dynamical equations are known.
+One approach is to accumulate statistics from numerical solutions of the master equations; for example one may solve the Navier-Stokes equations for a turbulent flow and gather statistics via, for example, time averaging, ensemble averaging or averaging over a spatial co-ordinate.
 An alternative approach, termed Direct Statistical Simulation (DSS) seeks solutions of closed-form equations for the statistics themselves that are derived from the dynamical equations; these may be equations that describe the probability density function (pdf) of the system or the low-order statistics thereof \citep[][]{Allawala2016}.
 In many contexts, particularly in fluid dynamics, these statistical approaches are more favourable computationally; they can alleviate the stringent requirements of spatial resolution and sample sizes.
 The underlying expectation in this approach, however, is that solutions of the statistical equations will match those obtained from solutions of the dynamical equation.

-Here we consider the specific case of quasilinear (QL) theory, a type of mean-field approximation that has been widely applied to a range of physical systems \cite{Malkus:1954dh,Vedenov:1961us,Herring:1963}.
-In recent years, QL equations have been used to simulate zonal jets -- strong east-west mean flows -- found in many astrophysical and geophysical situations \cite{Young12, Galperin2019} as well as to simulate flows in rotating dynamos \citep{cjta2015}, plasmas \citep{parkerkrommes2014}, wall-bounded shear flows \citep{Farrell16} and convection \citep{OConnor21}.
-The simplest non-trivial statistical closure - called CE2 - naturally follows the assumption of quasilinearity by retaining only up to second order cumulants, and has enabled efficient DSS \cite{Marston2008,Marston2010,Tobias2011,Marston2019}.
-Also see \cite{Farrell2007,Farrell2013} for the closely related closure Stochastic Structual Stability Theory (SSST) where stochastic forcing replaces the neglected cumulants.
+Here we consider the specific case of quasilinear (QL) theory, a type of mean-field approximation that has been widely applied to a range of physical systems in fluids (and indeed plasmas) \citep{Malkus:1954dh,Vedenov:1961us,Herring:1963}.
+In recent years, QL equations have been used to simulate zonal jets -- strong east-west mean flows -- found in many astrophysical and geophysical situations \citep{Farrell2007, Young12, Galperin2019} as well as to simulate flows in rotating dynamos \citep{cjta2015}, plasmas \citep{parkerkrommes2014}, wall-bounded shear flows \citep{Farrell16} and convection \citep{OConnor21}.
+The simplest non-trivial statistical closure -- called CE2 -- naturally follows the assumption of quasilinearity by retaining only up to second order cumulants, and has enabled efficient DSS \citep{Marston2008,Marston2010,Tobias2011,Marston2019}.
+Also see \cite{Farrell2007,Farrell2013} for the closely related closure Stochastic Structural Stability Theory (SSST) where stochastic forcing replaces the neglected cumulants.